Terms of Service

 4.2 The Supplier may change at any time, with as much prior notice to the Customer as is reasonably practicable:

-6.1 The parties shall each, as a receiving party: (i) keep confidential all Confidential Information disclosed by the disclosing party; (ii) use the Confidential Information disclosed by the disclosing party solely in connection with performing its obligations or exercising its rights in each case under the Agreement and not otherwise for its own benefit or the benefit of any third party; and (iii) not disclose the Confidential Information disclosed by the disclosing party to any person save to an Authorised Person.
+6.1 The parties shall each, as a receiving party: (i) keep confidential all Confidential Information disclosed by the disclosing party; (ii) shall not use the Confidential Information disclosed by the disclosing party in any way contrary to this Agreement, including Schedule I and not otherwise for the benefit of any third party; and (iii) not disclose the Confidential Information disclosed by the disclosing party to any person save to an Authorised Person.

 6.2 The parties shall each, as a receiving party, ensure that each Authorised Person complies with confidentiality provisions no less onerous than those contained in this Clause 6 and will remain liable for any disclosure of Confidential Information by each Authorised Person as if it had made such disclosure.